OctopusDeploy/blog/blog/2020-08/aws-fargate/index.md

 ### Create an AWS account

-Because I'm using the access key/secret key combination method for authenticating to AWS, I need to create an AWS account to reference.
+Because I’m using the access key/secret key combination method for authenticating to AWS, I need to create an AWS account within Octopus to reference.

 1. Navigate to **Infrastructure** then click **Accounts**.
-1. On the **Accounts** screen, click the **ADD ACCOUNT** button and choose `AWS Account`.
+1. On the **Accounts** screen, click the **ADD ACCOUNT** button and choose **AWS Account**.
 1. Fill in the required values:

 - Name